terra-campaigns/arrival/campaign/factions/glasrath.md

 - **Features**
 	- Being led by a necromancer, it is easy to keep a high number of members
-	- The leader is [Aivridyt](../npcs/aivridyt.md), a shadow dragon - which is very strong
+	- Serhan is a very loyal capitan
 - **Trouble**
 	- Formed by many different origins during the escape to the mountains
 	- Scarcity of resources due to remoteness